UP CM Adityanath lauds election of labourer's wife as block panchayat head | Politics

 UP CM Adityanath lauds election of labourer's wife as block panchayat head

-Uttar Pradesh Chief Minister Yogi Adityanath on Monday lauded the election of Gita Devi, a social worker and wife of a labourer, as the block panchayat head from Prayagpur.A resident of Belva Padampur, Devi is well known among locals for her work towards the prevention of the spread of coronavirus, according to villagers.Empowerment of women in the new Uttar Pradesh Wife of an MNRGES labourer is elected as block panchayat head.
+Uttar Pradesh Chief Minister Yogi Adityanath on Monday lauded the election of Gita Devi, a social worker and wife of a labourer, as the block panchayat head from Prayagpur in the states Bahraich district.A resident of Belva Padampur, Devi is well known among locals for her work towards the prevention of the spread of coronavirus, according to villagers.Empowerment of women in the new Uttar Pradesh Wife of an MNRGES labourer is elected as block panchayat head.

 - Country: